top of page

 Looking for a simple, compliant way to draft an informed consent form that meets ethical and legal standards?
 The Private Practice Startup offers an attorney-approved Private Practice Paperwork Bundle, including a customizable Informed Consent Form Template, specifically designed to protect you and your clients while establishing clear therapy expectations.
 Follow these three steps to get started:

-Ask Any Questions – Reach out to us at Kate@ThePrivatePracticeStartup.com for any inquiries or clarification you need about our consent form template or paperwork bundle.
+1. Ask Any Questions – Reach out to us at Kate@ThePrivatePracticeStartup.com for any inquiries or clarification you need about our consent form template or paperwork bundle.

-Choose Your Template or Bundle – Download the Attorney-Approved Informed Consent Form Template, or upgrade to the full private practice paperwork bundle for comprehensive, legally sound documentation.
+1. Choose Your Template or Bundle – Download the Attorney-Approved Informed Consent Form Template, or upgrade to the full private practice paperwork bundle for comprehensive, legally sound documentation.

-Start Using It Today – Fill in your practice details, and begin your therapy sessions confidently, knowing you have the right paperwork to support your professional standards.
+1. Start Using It Today – Fill in your practice details, and begin your therapy sessions confidently, knowing you have the right paperwork to support your professional standards.

 Additional Services Offered by The Private Practice Startup

 At The Private Practice Startup, we’re dedicated to helping your private practice thrive.
 Alongside our comprehensive private practice paperwork packages for mental health professionals, we offer a range of additional services to support you every step of the way.
 If you’re looking to expand, our Private Practice Marketing E-Course provides step-by-step guidance to help you attract more clients and grow your practice with confidence.
 We also invite you to tune in to The Private Practice Startup Podcast, where we bring insights from industry experts, accomplished therapists, and successful entrepreneurs.
-Whether you’re practicing in Texas, New York, California, or anywhere in between, we’re here to empower you in achieving your private practice goals and reaching new levels of success.
+Whether you’re practicing in Texas, New York, California, or anywhere in between, we’re here to empower you to achieve your private practice goals and reach new levels of success.